 Those who wish to take courses at the GSGES must submit a “Course Registration Form”.
 Note that credits cannot be granted if you don’t make the course registration.

-“Auditing Request Form” (他研究科聴講願) will be available at the GSGES office on and after April 7 and it can be submitted at the below submission dates, too.

-Submission date/time: April 14 (Mon) and 15 (Tue), 2014 / 9:00-12:00, 13:00-17:00
+Submission date/time: April 11th (Mon) & 12th (Tue), 2016 9:00-17:00

 Submission to: GSGES Administration Office

+※We will also accept the “Auditing Request Form” (他研究科聴講願)” during this period.

+The period of submission for “Auditing Request Form”: from April 11th (Mon) to 14th (Thu)

+The “Auditing Request Form” will be available at the GSGES office after April 7th as well as on the website.

-Important notes for the course registration
+Note for the course registration:

 Please refer to the GSGES Curriculum Guidelines which was given in your enrollment year to certify the completion requirements for the master’s/doctoral program.